markcerqueira/javanote/README.md

 ![Developer Token](http://imgur.com/ItF2cAv.png)

 4\.
+Open the project by unzipping it and opening it in IntelliJ IDEA.
+You can do this from Open in the File menu.

+5\.
 Copy your Developer Token into the top of Main.java in the String variable DEVELOPER_TOKEN.
-If you want to run the EDAMDemo you can also paste your Developer Token into the AUTH_TOKEN variable.
+The line will look something like ``private static final String DEVELOPER_TOKEN = "S=s1:U=91234...";`` Optionally, if you want to run the EDAMDemo you can also paste your Developer Token into the AUTH_TOKEN variable as well.

-5\.
+6\.
 Add some code to the main() method in Main.java and hit run!

 ## File Walkthrough